anenadic/data-organisation-spreadsheets/_episodes/02-common-mistakes.md

 Sometimes different null values are used to describe the different reasons why the observation could not be made.
 "NULL", "missing data" and "malfunction", all convey important information, but you are in effect using a single column to capture three different types of information.
-This is messy, as described on the previous page, and the solution is to include new columns - one for each type of information you need to capture.
+This is messy, as described in the previous episode, and the solution is to include new columns - one for each type of information you need to capture.

 Sometimes unacceptable null values are automatically recorded by the device you use to measure the observation (older